zuhlke/engineering-posts/micro-frontends-with-angular-and-stenciljs.md

 ## Sharing the layout in self-contained systems

-We are actually doing the [self-contained systems](https://scs-architecture.org/) architecture in my current project.
+We are using the [self-contained systems](https://scs-architecture.org/) architecture in my current project.
 This is a special variation of the micro frontend pattern.
 Self-contained systems consist of multiple scalable and independent deployable web applications which are preferably linked together via HTML.
 We were facing the need to share layout components such as header and footer.
 Or building a dashboard, which integrates widgets from several web applications.
-We don't want to create libraries or something like that, because it is coupling the frameworks and their versions to the applications.
+We don't want to create libraries or something like that, because it would couple the frameworks and their versions to the applications.
 The micro frontend pattern is exactly what we need.

-The sounds great.
+This sounds great.
 Unfortunately, the technologies (i.e. the web frameworks) did not catch up yet.
 And because Angular, React and VueJs are not ready for this scenario, a lot of manual work is required to compose a micro frontend application.

 ## Techniques to compose the UI with micro frontends